Affinity Designer: Release

 Version 1.2, released in April 2015, introduced new tools and features, such as a corner tool and a pixel-alignment mode for GUI design tasks.
 In December 2015, version 1.4 then introduced new features for managing artboards and printing.
 With version 1.5 in October 2016, the application received multiple new features, including symbols, constraints, asset management and text styles.

 The application began branching out to other platforms in November 2016, when it first launched for Microsoft Windows.

 Version 1.6 was released in November 2017, introducing performance improvements and alternative GUI display mode.

 The first release of a separate iPad version of Affinity Designer took place in July 2018.

 Version 1.7 was released in June 2019 adding some key features such as HDR support, unlimited strokes and fills to a single shape, new point transform tool, new transform mode in Node tool, Lasso selection of nodes, new sculpt mode added to pencil, and also some big performance improvements.
 Version 1.8, released in February 2020, added the ability for users to define their own document templates and keyboard shortcuts, and a built-in panel for adding stock images.
+Version 1.9 was released in February 2021, containing "substantial performance gains when working with complex vector documents" and hardware acceleration for Windows.

+Version 2

+In November 2022, Serif launched the second major version of Affinity Designer, incorporating shape builder and knife tools, vector warping, and an x-ray view.
+However, it received criticism online as some users felt the new feature set was not substantial enough to justify a new purchase.
+This was followed by version 2.1 in May 2023 and version 2.2 in September 2023, adding various UI improvements and support for macOS Sonoma.

+Version 3 and merge into Affinity

+In October 2025, Affinity Designer was discontinued in favour of the freemium Affinity by Canva, which has unified the functionality of the three separate Affinity applications.

 Reception

 Affinity Designer was selected as a runner-up in Apple's "Best of 2014" list of Mac App Store and iTunes Store content in the macOS app category.
 It also was one of the winners of the 2015 Apple Design Award.

 In 2018, the Windows version of Affinity Designer won 'Application Creator of the Year' at the Windows Developer Awards (part of Microsoft Build 2018).

+Affinity Designer was selected as the winner of the "Best Software For Designers" Award in the 2022 Creative Bloq Awards.